gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - and a field in which repeated historical reactivation becomes stronger across slices while independence still remains the dominant current organizer
 - and a field in which accumulated sub-threshold precursor pressure reaches a near-threshold boundary state, where independence remains active but conditional, and relational reopening is not yet warranted
 - and a valid input-gated stasis in which no admissible signal is present, so transition is suspended without collapse, ambiguity inflation, or fabricated continuation
+- and an input-gated stasis in which no admissible TU signal is present, so transition is suspended without collapse, ambiguity inflation, or fabricated continuation

 That is highly relevant to the RGPx framing of the prototype.